Working with the Project Schedule

 NetSuite calculates the critical path of your project by determining the tasks that must stay on schedule for the project to be completed on time.

-You can also filter the Gantt chart to show tasks with less than 30% complete and highlight tasks scheduled for longer than seven days.
-The chart offers a visual tool that can be used to gauge project health and keep schedules on track.
+You can filter the Gantt chart to show tasks less than 30% complete or highlight tasks scheduled for more than seven days.
+It’s a great visual tool to check project health and keep schedules on track.